4waychess/web-server/readme.md

 [![Psalm](https://github.com/4waychess/web-server/actions/workflows/pslam.yml/badge.svg)](https://github.com/4waychess/web-server/actions/workflows/pslam.yml)
 ## Security Vulnerabilities
 If you discover a security vulnerability within Four Way Chess, please send an e-mail to Nicholas English via [omatamix@gmail.com](mailto:omatamix@gmail.com).
 All security vulnerabilities will be promptly addressed.
+> DO NOT PUBLICLY SUBMIT SECURITY RELATE ISSUES!
 ## Contributing
 All contributions are welcome!
 If you wish to contribute.
 ## License